HomeDing/homeding.github.io/elements/digitalout.md

 | `off`   | sets the logical output to value 0.  |
 | `value` | The new logical value of the output. |

-The physical output depends on `inverse`.
+The physical output depends on `invert`.

 ### Configuration Example